chef/chef-web-docs/chef_master/source/resource_dsc_resource.rst

              * The **dsc_resource** resource can only use binary- or script-based resources.
 Composite DSC resources may not be used.

-               This is because composite resources aren't "real" resources from the perspective of the the Local Configuration Manager (LCM).
+               This is because composite resources aren't "real" resources from the perspective of the Local Configuration Manager (LCM).
 Composite resources are used by the "configuration" keyword from the ``PSDesiredStateConfiguration`` module, and then evaluated in that context.
 When using DSC to create the configuration document (the Managed Object Framework (MOF) file) from the configuration command, the composite resource is evaluated.
 Any individual resources from that composite resource are written into the Managed Object Framework (MOF) document.
 As far as the Local Configuration Manager (LCM) is concerned, there is no such thing as a composite resource.
 Unless that changes, the **dsc_resource** resource and/or ``Invoke-DscResource`` command cannot directly use them.

              .. end_tag